Transfer Students

 Stevenson students are given access to several different technology programs.
 Every student is provided with a network account, an email account, Canvas account, IRC account and an Infinite Campus account.
 Login information (account names and passwords) should be kept private at all times.
 Additionally, all students will have the Student Guidebook downloaded onto their iPads.

-Students with questions or needing assistance with an SHS-issued iPad should visit the technicians at the SMARTdesk.
+Students with questions or needing assistance with an Stevenson- issued iPad should visit the technicians at the SMARTdesk.
 The SMARTdesk is located in the Link Lab (Room 3014).
 During summer school, the SMARTdesk is open Monday through Thursday from 7:30 a.m. to 2 p.m.
 Special hours will be posted.
 During the school year, it is open on regular school days from 7:30 a.m. to 4 p.m.
 On late arrival days from 10 a.m. to 4 p.m.
 Special hours will be posted.

 The use of a Stevenson High School computer is intended to serve instructional purposes only, playing games is not permitted.
 In exchange for the privilege of using the district’s computers, computer network and internet access, students must consent to staff members monitoring such use.